 Ultrabooks are simply a new form of laptop that puts a higher emphasis on portability and battery life.
-They generally are extremely thin (typically under 1-inch) and lighweight (roughly 3 pounds) while providing roughly five hours or more of running time.
+They generally are extremely thin (typically under 1-inch) and lighweight (roughly three to four pounds) while providing roughly five hours or more of running time.
 These qualities make them very useful for college students that have to carry their computer around campus frequently with a large number of books.
 Their performance is still generally more than the average student would need making them suitable as a sole computer system.
-The downside is that they tend to be a bit more expensive than your typical laptop with prices that range from roughly $700 all the way up to over $1500.
+The downside is that they tend to be a bit more expensive than your typical laptop with prices that range from roughly $700 to well over $1500.

 Tablet PCs are extremely compact systems that give most of your basic computer tasks in a form that is no larger than a standard spiral bound notebook.
 They generally have very long battery life and can be used for written notes as well as a virtual keyboard or compact Bluetooth keyboard.
 The downside is that many of them don't use standard PC software programs and applications which means multiple applications that may be hard to transfer between devices.
 Those interested in this should really compare what tablets offer versus laptops to see which would be better suited towards them.
 One nice aspect of tablets though is the ability to use them for textbooks thanks to applications like Amazon's Kindle which may make them a bit more beneficial.
 Of course, tablets can still be quite expensive.
 They are best suited as a supplement to a standard desktop or laptop PC.